max-mapper/get-dat/markdown/02-tabular-datasets.md

 {"name":"bob","age":"35"}
 ```

 When you run this, you’ll see duplicate data.
-We imported the same data into our dat again, and because our imported JSON lacks a **unique key**, dat just assumes the data is new data.
+We imported the same data into our dat again, and because our data lacks a **unique key**, dat just assumes the data is new data, appending it to the end.

 ## Importing JSON with keys